rbignon/woob/CONTRIBUTING.md

     $ tools/run_tests.sh yourmodulename  # or without yourmodulename to test everything

 Perhaps you should also write or fix tests.
-These tests are automatically run by [Gitlab CI](https://git.woob.tech/weboob/weboob/pipelines) at each commit and merge requests.
+These tests are automatically run by [Gitlab CI](https://gitlab.com/woob/woob/pipelines) at each commit and merge requests.

 Create a merge request or send a patch
 --------------------------------------

-The easiest way to send your patch is to create a fork on [the Weboob Gitlab](https://git.woob.tech) and create a merge request from there.
+The easiest way to send your patch is to create a fork on [the Woob Gitlab](https://gitlab.com/woob/woob) and create a merge request from there.
 This way, the code review process is easier and continuous integration is run automatically (see previous section).